aboutsummaryrefslogtreecommitdiffstats

 s6 repository list

-• s6 repository list lists all the saved sets in the repository, printing their names on stdout, one per line.
-It does not list current, the current working set, which always exists.
+• s6 repository list lists all the sets in the repository, printing their names on stdout, one per line. current is the default working set and always exists.

 • No options are defined.